danbev/learning-rust/README.md

 For me the best way is to try to remember that these are pointers under the hood.

-Passing-by-value is really copying that is on the stack, which for a primitive value is the data itself.
-For a pointer type like an array, vec, slice, Box this will be the type with one or more slots of of which is a pointer, the others slots could be the lenght, capacity, a pointer to a vtable etc.
+Passing-by-value is really copying what is on the stack, which for a primitive value is the data itself.
+For a pointer type like an array, vec, slice, or Box this will be the type with one or more slots of of which is a pointer, the others slots could be the length, capacity, a pointer to a vtable etc.

 Passing-by-reference is actually passing a memory address.
 So instead of copying the type on the stack it just passes the memory address the function.